Healthdirect Free Australian health advice you can count on.

 Vaginismus

-Vaginismus is a condition that causes the muscles around the vagina to tighten by themselves.
-It usually occurs when the genital area is touched.
+It usually occurs when your genital area is touched.
 This can be before or during sexual intercourse, when attempting to insert a tampon, or during a pelvic examination.

 When should I see my doctor about painful sex?

-How is painful sex and its causes diagnosed?
+How is painful sex in females treated?

 Your doctor will recommend treatment of any underlying condition that may be causing painful sex.
-Your doctor may prescribe a medication or ointment to treat the cause of the pain.
-They may also recommend a change in contraception.

 Talk to your doctor about the most appropriate treatment for you.